 The majority of gemstones mined for commercial jewelry are subjected to some kind of treatment in addition to cutting and polishing before they reach the consumer.
 Sellers will frequently describe treated gems as enhanced, a title that acts as a catch-all for a variety of methods in use.
 This indicates that the gemstone is natural, but its appearance has been altered.
 Most gemstones are routinely heated to improve their color and clarity, while others undergo such immense alteration that they do not even resemble their natural state.
 Learn which types of gem treatments are considered acceptable, which are controversial, as well as which gem treatments are permanent and which are not.

-Common Gemstone Treatments
+what are Common Gemstone Treatments?

 Here you will find a list of common gemstone enhancements and how they improve the appearance of a gemstone.